edinSahbaz/clean-api-template/README.md

 Serilog integrates well with various logging targets, such as console output, files, databases, and third-party logging services, making it a versatile choice for implementing logging capabilities in your .NET projects.

 ### Serilog configuration
+This NuGet packages comes with a simple API to integrate Serilog into your application.
+You can call the UseSerilog method on the HostBuilder instance to provide a lambda method to configure Serilog.

+The most flexible way to configure Serilog is through application settings, which is achieved by calling `ReadFrom.Configuration()`.

 ``` csharp
 builder.Host.UseSerilog((context, configuration) =>
     configuration.ReadFrom.Configuration(context.Configuration));
 ```

+`UseSerilogRequestLogging()` method to introduce automatic HTTP request logging in our API.

 ``` csharp
 app.UseSerilogRequestLogging();
 ```

+Serilog section in `appsettings.json` file.

 ``` json
 {